SyedSalman007/45-typescript-questions/README.md

 # typescript-practice-questions
-Solution of 45 questions that covers the basic of typescript.
+Solution of 45 questions that cover the basics of typescript.